nozerx/peer-to-peer-app-v0.01/README.md

  This project is part of a self help excercise to improve and familiarize with libp2p

- Please only use this project as refernce, and do not use it for file sharing ;-)
+ Please only use this project as reference, and do not use it for file sharing ;-)